EMPOWERING THE ADAPTIVE, INTELLIGENT ENTERPRISE

 by | Jul 3, 2025

-As enterprise IT environments grow more distributed, the ability to handle both inbound and outbound integrations between core systems and modern applications becomes critical.
-Adaptive Integration Fabric enables teams to manage both flows with precision, flexibility, and minimal code dependency—bridging the gap between mainframe-based programs and external APIs.
+As enterprise IT environments grow more distributed, the ability to manage both inbound and outbound integration between core systems and modern applications has become critical.
+Organizations need a scalable approach to support API integration, real-time data exchange, and system interoperability across cloud, on-premise, and distributed environments.
+Adaptive Integration Fabric enables teams to manage both integration flows with precision, flexibility, and minimal code dependency, bridging the gap between core system programs and external APIs.

-In this webinar clip, Matt Lauer, Sales Engineer at Adaptigent, breaks down how Fabric handles each type of integration, using real-world runtime examples to highlight where they differ and where they converge.
+In this webinar clip, Matt Lauer, Sales Engineer at Adaptigent, breaks down how Adaptive Integration Fabric handles each type of integration, using real-world runtime examples to highlight where these integration flows differ and where they converge.

 Watch the full segment here